-2. Linear: Linear marketing attribution models assign equal values to every touchpoint through the sales funnel.
+Linear marketing attribution models assign equal values to every touchpoint through the sales funnel.
 For example, if a prospect experienced five touchpoints, each would be assigned a value of 20 percent.

 This process results in a more comprehensive model because every touchpoint is assigned a value.
 However, it does not take into consideration how some touchpoints may have influenced the buying decision more heavily than others.

-3. Time-decay: Time-decay models are algorithmic models that assign different values to touchpoints based on proximity to conversion.
+Time-decay models are algorithmic models that assign different values to touchpoints based on proximity to conversion.
 The touchpoint closest to conversion is given the highest value, and as touchpoints move farther from conversion, their value decreases.
 As a result, time-decay is the model of choice for most business owners.

-4. First Touch: First Touch is the opposite of the Last Touch model.
+First Touch is the opposite of the Last Touch model.
 This model places all the value on the first touchpoint.
-When you ask customers, “how did you find us?” usually, the prospect will state the first touchpoint and won’t mention that they also traveled through five other touchpoints.
+When you ask customers, "how did you find us?" usually, the prospect will state the first touchpoint and won't mention that they also traveled through five other touchpoints.

-5. Positional: A potential model focuses on the first and last touch, assigning each 40 percent of the values.
+A potential model focuses on the first and last touch, assigning each 40 percent of the values.
 Then, it divides 20 percent among the touchpoints in the middle.
 This falls in line with multi-touchpoint attribution models.
 Still, it does not place a high enough value on the middle touchpoints, which can skew the results.